rithika-sankar/rithika-sankar.github.io/docs/about.markdown

 permalink: /about/
 ---

-I'm a PhD student in Sarah Hainer's lab at the University of Pittsburgh.
-I'm the bestestestest!!!
+Hi everyone!
+It's nice to meet you.
+Thanks for visiting my page.
+I'm a 3rd year graduate student at the University of Pittsburgh.

 Look at me, so cute: